Marneus68/stnc/README.md

 The options can be :

-    -h, --host : specify the host
+    -h, --host : specifies the host

-    -p, --port : specify the port
+    -p, --port : specifies the port

     -u, --user USER : specifies the user